profharris/YD-ESP32-S3_ESP32-S3-WROOM-1_Dev/README.md

     2 I²S interfaces
    14 Capacitive sensing GPIOs
 ```
-Due to the ESP32 chip multiplexing feature, you can assign almost
+Due to the ESP32 chip multiplexing feature,&nbsp; you can assign almost
-any function to the GPIO of your choice.
-However, there are pins
+any function to the GPIO of your choice.&nbsp; However, there are pins
 with assigned functions by default.

 ### About this development board:

+_Low-power performance_:<br/>
-Low-power performance: The ‘VCC-GND Studio, YD-ESP32-S3’ / ‘Binghe,
+he ‘VCC-GND Studio, YD-ESP32-S3’ / ‘Binghe,
 ESP32-S3 Core development board’ integrates 2.4GHz WiFi 802.11 b/g/n
-and Bluetooth5(LE) dual-mode communication module, perfect for
+and Bluetooth5(LE) dual-mode communication module,&nbsp; perfect for
 Arduino Internet of Things (IoT) projects.

+_Multiple Power Saving Modes_:<br/>
-Multiple Power Saving Modes: The ESP32-S3 development board supports
+The ESP32-S3 development board supports
-multiple low-power modes, which can be configured according to
+multiple low-power modes,&nbsp; which can be configured according to
 different application scenarios to provide longer battery life.

+_Simple programming and debugging_:<br/>
-Simple programming and debugging: The ESP32-S3 module makes it easy
+The ESP32-S3 module makes it easy
-to program & burn in your ESP32-S3 board via dual USB Type-C ports,
+to program & burn in your ESP32-S3 board via dual USB Type-C ports,&nbsp;
 with a choice of USB OTG or UART modes.

+_Dual download modes_:<br/>
-Dual download modes: The ESP32-S3-DevKitC-1 module supports both USB
+The ESP32-S3-DevKitC-1 module supports both USB
-direct connection download & USB to serial port download, providing
+Direct connection download -and- USB to Serial port download,&nbsp; providing
 more flexibility and convenience.

+_Diverse connectivity options_:<br/>
-Diverse connectivity options: The ESP32-S3-DevKitC-1 supports
-dual-mode WiFi 802.11 b/g/n and Bluetooth5.0(LE) connectivity for a
+The ESP32-S3-DevKitC-1 supports dual-mode 2.4GHZ WiFi 802.11 b/g/n and Bluetooth5.0(LE)
-wide range of smart devices, making it ideal for Internet of Things
+connectivity for a wide range of smart devices,&nbsp; making it ideal for Internet of Things
 (IoT) applications.

-### Product Description：

-The ‘Binghe ESP32-S3 Development Board’, equipped with the
-ESP32-S3-DevKitC-1 WROOM-1-N16R8 module, is a high-performance
-development platform for AIoT and for Arduino enthusiasts.

-It integrates a low-power MCU System-on-Chip (SoC) with 2.4GHz WiFi
-and Bluetooth LE dual-mode wireless communication.
 ```
 Parameters：
                   Microcontroller: ESP32-S3